-PLO11 Ethics and Professionalism (ETS)

-Demonstrate the ability to perform tasks and make decisions in architecture field ethically, professionally and with integrity.
+Pr PLO11 Ethics and ofessionalism (ETS) Demonstrate the ability to perform tasks and make decisions in architecture field ethically, professionally and with integrity.
 Design projects, independent research projects, group research projects, site visits, case studies, architectural forums, design workshops and design studio.
 Design assignment, CPD/GSD point scheme, project report and presentations, test, examinations, effectiveness observation, participation observation, role play observation, peer assessment, votes, awards and recognition.

-15. Total credit hours to graduate

-90 credit hours

-16. Programme structures and features, curriculum and award requirements i.
-Lecture-based Courses:

-The programme is offered in a full time mode and based on a 2 Semesters Academic Year with several subjects being delivered and assessed in each semester.

-Assessment (Refer to UTM's academic regulation)

-Final Examination (not less than 40%) Course work

-ii.
-Skill-based Courses:

-100% Course work

-iii.
-Studio Courses:

-100% Projects

-As a pre-requisite to the next level of studio courses, students should obtain minimum grade of D+ in Studio courses.

-To graduate, a student should obtain a total of 90 credit hours with minimum CPA of 2.00

-- a.
-A strategic location in Kuala Lumpur adds value to the programme in terms of accessibility to expertise and references. - b.
-Programmes and courses offered in UTM KL promote interaction across the multi-disciplined students. - c.
+15. Total credit hours to g raduate 90 cred lit hours 16.
+Programme structures and features, curriculum an d award requirements The programme is offered in a full time mode and based on a 2 Semesters Academic Year with several subjects being delivered and assessed in each semester.
+Assessment (Refer to UTM's academic regulation) Lecture-based Courses: Final Examination (not less than 40%) Course work Skill-based Courses: 100% Courses work Studio Courses: 100% Projects As a pre-requisite to the next level of studio courses, students should obtain minimum grade of D+ in Studio courses.
+Award requirements: To graduate, a student should obtain a total of 90 credit hours with minimum CPA of 2.00 17.
+17. Our Uniqueness a.
+A strategic location in Kuala Lumpur adds value to the programme in terms of accessibility to expertise and references. b.
+Programmes and courses offered in UTM KL promote interaction across the multi-disciplined students. c.
 Emphasizing on character building other than the creative design ability (teamwork, leadership, confidence, oratory skills).